-If wanting to pay via credit card (Visa, Mastercard or Discover), please email the completed form to Angie.Clark@dnr.iowa.gov and she will call the facility designated person for the credit card information.
+If wanting to pay via credit card (Visa, Mastercard or Discover), please email the completed form to Angie.Clark@dnr.iowa.gov and she will coordinate the credit card payment with the facility.
 Please DO NOT include the credit card information in the email.

 Generators: a person (to include a business/corporate entity) whose act or process produces hazardous waste identified or listed in 40 C.F.R.
 Part 261.
 Every site that generates hazardous waste must have an EPA ID number.
 If a generator keeps hazardous waste on site for more than 90 days, they become an “operator” of a storage facility (see Section 2 below).
 This section is for those facilities who have been determined by EPA to be a generator of hazardous waste.
 The fees are broken down into the categories listed below.
 The generator fee will automatically be pre-printed in the appropriate field on the form per information received from the EPA.